 About the Program

 The School of Biomedical Sciences and Professional Studies at Drexel University’s College of Medicine offers the Medical Science Preparatory (MSP) program.
 The MSP certificate is a one-year program designed to help students enhance their credentials for application to medical or other health professional schools by improving their science background and admissions test scores, in particular the MCAT.
 This structured program offers both undergraduate and graduate level coursework as well as a formal two-semester MCAT course.
 Those students who successfully complete the program will receive a Certificate of Program Completion.
-Students who apply to medical schools following completion of the MSP program and return for the second year may be considered for linkage with the following medical school programs:
+Students may be considered for linkage with the following medical school programs:

 Philadelphia College of Osteopathic Medicine